Cherokee Council History

 Old North State Council History

 The Old North State Council was formed in 1992 from the General Greene and Uwharrie Councils.
 The Council’s first president was George McLarty.
 Two years after its inception, the Old North State Council added the Cherokee Council.
 Today the forward-looking Council incorporates much of the past into its everyday life.
-It includes Woodfield Scout Preservation on Lake Reese and Camp Cherokee camps as well as Hemric Reservation on Kerr Lake (which can only be reached by boat) and Hagan Sea Scout Base on High Rock Lake.
-The Old North State Council serves much of central North Carolina and includes areas ranging from Mebane to Mocksville and everywhere in between in the Akela, Alamance, Battlefield, Cherokee, Conestee, General Greene, Hycotee, Randolph, and Uwharrie districts.
+It includes Woodfield Scout Preservation on Lake Reese and Camp Cherokee camp as well as Hemric Reservation on Kerr Lake (which can only be reached by boat) and Hagan Sea Scout Base on High Rock Lake.
+The Old North State Council serves eight counties in central North Carolina and includes areas ranging from Mebane to Mocksville and everywhere in between.
+The Council is devided into five Districts: Akela, Alamance, Guilford, Cherokee, and Uwharrie.